-- Suspension of one's ability to perform interactive logins on relevant machines on campus. - · Suspension of one's ability to use the University's computing resources.

-- · Suspension of one's ability to send or receive email. - Increased monitoring of further computer activity (beyond normal systems monitoring).
+- Suspension of one's ability to perform interactive logins on relevant machines on campus. - · Suspension of one's ability to use the University's computing resources. - Suspension of one's ability to send or receive email. - Increased monitoring of further computer activity (beyond normal systems monitoring).

 Locating Computing Policy Information and Policy Updates.
 The above summary is based on the "Policy on Ethical and Responsible Use of Computing Resources".
-These policies may be updated, shortened, or expanded from time to time.
+This policy and others may be updated and revised from time to time without prior notice.

-Full policies can be reviewed online (https://is.wfu.edu/services/policies-and-standards/).
+Full policies can be reviewed online (https://is.wfu.edu/services/policiesand-standards/).